 The two previous types are unbalanced, but on balanced knives, the center of gravity is in the middle.
 This makes it possible to throw from either the blade or handle without consequence.
 The rotations on balanced throwing knives are more predictable, but some beginners have a hard time at first with these types.
 Still, these offer much more flexibility.

-Knife Throwing Kit for Beginners
+Best Throwing Knives for Beginners

 Beginner's Guide to Throwing a Knife